Highlights from the Ratings and Financial Report for Broadcom Inc. (AVGO)

 Cowen, on the other hand, stated in their research note that they expect to see AVGO reach a price target of $415, previously predicting the price at $350.
 The rating they have provided for AVGO stocks is “Market Perform” according to the report published on December 11th, 2020.

-Volatility was left at 2.81%, however, over the last 30 days, the volatility rate increased by 1.90%, as shares sank -0.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.26% upper at present.
+Volatility was left at 2.37%, however, over the last 30 days, the volatility rate increased by 1.84%, as shares sank -0.92% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.73% lower at present.

 Insider Trading